Justme0/DesignPattern/README.md

 It defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

+I guess called Subscription Pattern will be more appropriate.
+We have a Subject which have some data or some information, just like a journal or website.
+Some people or Observer want to have a subscription.
+The Subject need to notifiy all of the Observer when some changes happend or just regularly.
+Meanwhile, the Subject need to support register and unregister for Observer.
+So, it's Observer Pattern.
+It's a one-to-many dependency between Subject and Observers.

+In our example, the weather station or weather data is the Subject.
+So it implements from a Subject interface which support register & unregister & notify.
+And some different DisplayElements is the Observer.
+It implements from a DisplayElement which support display and a Observer which support observed multiple Subjects.

+The DisplayElement don't need to know how Subject implemented, because it just use some interfaces to interact with Subject.
+And Subject also don't need to know what is the difference for different types of Observer, beacuse it also just use some same interfaces to interfact with all of Observers.
+It's convenient to add a new DisplayElement or Observer.

 Java Code & Design Step: [Issue #5](https://github.com/cxlove/DesignPattern/issues/5)